elixir-europe-training/ELIXIR-TrP-LiterateProgrammingR-CodeRep/docs/chapters/Chapter_04.md

 [Quarto](https://quarto.org/) isn't just another R package; it's the future of RMarkdown.
 It's a Pandoc-powered open-source publishing system that's designed to work with a variety of computer languages, including Python and Julia.
 Quarto simplifies the entire R Markdown ecosystem, allowing you to easily combine text and code for a variety of uses such as documents, books, presentations, web pages, and more.

 **Key Benefits of Quarto:**
-- Streamlined document organization and layout.
+- Offers a refined structure for document organization and layout
-- Seamless integration across different formats.
+- Facilitates seamless coordination across various formats
-- Enhanced support for multiple programming languages within a single project.
-- Native language execution (e.g., R in knitr, Python/Julia in Jupyter).
+- Enhanced capabilities for integrating multiple programming languages within a single project, such as R in knitr and Python/Julia in Jupyter
-- Compatibility with RStudio Visual Editor for creating HTML slides.
+- Works effortlessly with RStudio Visual Editor, making the creation of HTML slides easy

+In addition, it enables users to:
+Write reproducible research reports, presentations, or scientific articles
+- Design personal or project websites
+- Craft tutorials, textbooks, and other online educational resources

+If you want to see some real examples of Quarto documents have a look at the [Quarto gallery](https://quarto.org/docs/gallery/)

 ## 4.4 Before We Begin 🛠️
+In this session, we'll learn how to use Quarto with R. But remember, Quarto isn't limited to [R](https://quarto.org/docs/computations/r.html) — it also works with Python, Julia, and Observable JS!

 ### 4.4.0 Installation Instructions ⚙️